chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 A **remote** is some other repository other than the local copy on your computer; this is typically stored somewhere like GitHub but can be just about anywhere.
 Remotes are named, and the default name for the first remote is **origin**.
 Another remote name you will hear often if you're submitting code to other people's projects is **upstream**, which usually refers to the original project you forked from.

-Nothing gets moved off your local system until you `git push` it to a remote repository.
+Nothing gets copied from your local system until you `git push` it to a remote repository.
 Only items that have been committed are pushed to a remote.
 Pushing to `origin` (the default remote when you clone from GitHub, for example) can be compared to the truck driving away to deliver the pallet.
 Once changes have been pushed, they are published and others can see those changes in your Github repository.

 #### The big picture

 ![git push](images/git_push.png)

+**NOTE:** in our [next lesson](./lesson_06_github_part_deux.md), we will show how to contact the author of the upstream project about changes you want to suggest.

-Below, we will see how you move files from category to category.
+Below, we will show you how to move files from category to category and track your progress, status and changes as you go.

 ### Checking the status of everything